serkodev/nuxt-pages-plus/README.md

 A Nuxt module that enables complex routing for Nuxt Pages.

-> [!IMPORTANT]
-> This project is in beta.
-APIs and features may change without notice.
-If you decide to use it in a production environment, please assess the risks on your own.
-Your suggestions and contributions are welcome!
-Feel free to submit issues or pull requests.

 ## Features

 - 🛤️ &nbsp;Parallel Routes - Render multiple pages in a single route, synchronously or manually.